bmck/yf_as_dataframe/README.md

 ```

-Most of the indicators [here](https://tulipindicators.org/) and [here](https://www.rubydoc.info/github/ozone4real/tulirb/main/Tulirb).
+Most of the indicators are found [here](https://tulipindicators.org/) and [here](https://www.rubydoc.info/github/ozone4real/tulirb/main/Tulirb).
 Indicator parameters in [Tulirb](https://www.rubydoc.info/github/ozone4real/tulirb/main/Tulirb) called, e.g., "period" or "short_period" are renamed as "window" or "short_window", respectively.
 There are a few other variants that are affected.
 Default values are shown below.

 ```ruby